Ebola Crisis Hero Becomes #SmileMaker

-During the 2014 Ebola Crisis, Dr. Jerry Brown resiliently shaped the landscape of healthcare in Liberia, landing him on the cover of Time Magazine and featuring him in their Person of the Year article.
-Now, with the help of Smile Train, he plans to do the same for cleft surgery.
+During the 2014 Ebola Crisis, Dr. Jerry Brown reshaped the landscape of healthcare in Liberia, landing him on the cover of Time as their Person of the Year.
+Now, with Smile Train's help, he plans to do the same for cleft surgery.

 Not far from an idyllic beach on the Atlantic Ocean, on a 130-acre campus outside of Liberia’s capital, Monrovia, a colorful set of small buildings are home to the 50 bed Eternal Love Winning Africa (ELWA) Hospital.
 It is here that Dr. Jerry Brown, medical director of the ELWA Hospital and one of the very few surgeons serving the hospital, developed a lifesaving regimen for Ebola treatment and prevention, earning him the title of TIME’s “Person of the Year.”

 In March of 2014, an Ebola epidemic hit Liberia, a country whose healthcare system was severely weakened by a civil war that ended in 2003.
 Panic ensued and an unshakeable fear of the virus took hold of healthcare providers, who abandoned their jobs, leaving very few to manage the situation.

 Dr. Brown remained steadfast.
 "Something inside me changed and I decided to stay — I fought aggressively with all of my power, to help patients survive Ebola,” Dr. Brown recalls.
 With tireless effort, Dr. Brown started researching the virus every night, eventually developing an experimental treatment that helped the infected survive and recover.